Singer Surname Meaning, History & Origin

 were among the most prominent families in Sherborn’s history.

-Nathaniel Sanger had arrived in Sherborn in 1689 and established a
+Richard and Nathaniel Sanger had arrived in Sherborn in 1689 and established a blacksmithing business there.

 trade and real estate investment.
 He was

 one of three men in Sherborn known to keep slaves.

 His home, built in 1734 on 60 Washington